manodeep/Corrfunc/README.rst

 This repo contains a set of codes to measure the following OpenMP parallelized clustering measures in a cosmological box (co-moving XYZ) or on a mock (RA, DEC, CZ).
 Also, contains the associated paper to be published in Astronomy & Computing Journal (at some point).
+Read the documentation on `corrfunc.rtfd.io <http://corrfunc.rtfd.io/>`_.

 Installation
 ============